 Now that you know what to do if your canine companion ingested a steak bone, you may still have some questions that we haven’t answered yet.
 Below are some commonly asked questions when it comes to steak bone ingestion in canines.
 If you feel that we’ve missed something, drop us a line in the comments!

-Are Steak Bones Good or Bad For Dogs?
+Are Steak Bones Good Or Bad For Dogs?

 As mentioned, cooked bones have health risks that accompany them.
 We do not recommend you feed your dog a cooked bone under any circumstances.
-If you do want your pup to get the nutritional benefits of feeding raw, grinding up the bones and adding it to their food is recommended.
-Some people that feed raw do allow their dogs to eat meat off the bone, and the bone with it.
+If you do want your pup to get the nutritional benefits of feeding raw, grinding up the bones and adding them to their food is recommended.
+Some people that feed raw do allow their dogs to eat meat off the bone and the bone with it.

-What Happens When My Dog Eats a Bone?
+What Happens When My Dog Eats A Bone?

 If you know your pup swallowed a steak bone and you are worried about a blockage, your vet can take an x-ray image to find out where it is.
-They will see how big the piece is, and if the bone is causing enough problems to need removal.
+They will see how big the piece is and if the bone is causing enough problems to need removal.
 If the x-ray shows that there is a blockage, your vet will most likely need to perform emergency surgery.

 They will remove the bone and assess how much internal damage there is.
 If the bone is lodged in the stomach, they may be able to use an endoscope.
 If the piece of bone has burst out of the intestines, your vet will have to flush out your dog’s abdomen to remove all the digestive contents that will have spilled out.
 They then may have to remove or fix any damaged parts of their intestines while removing the bone.

 Bones that make their way through the small intestines into the colon can cause a blockage.
 This may stop your dog from passing stools.
-In this circumstance, your vet may need to perform an enema under anesthetic.
+In this circumstance, your vet may need to perform an enema under an anesthetic.
 Alternatively, big chunks of bone can damage the intestines as they pass through.
 This causes diarrhea and bloody stools.

 Can Steak Bones Kill My Dog?

-Can a Dog’s Stomach Dissolve a Bone?
+Can A Dog’s Stomach Dissolve A Bone?

-A dog’s stomach, like humans, produces acid which helps to start digesting the food we eat and kills off some bacteria and other microbes that we eat with food.
+A dog’s stomach, like humans, produces acid, which helps to start digesting the food we eat and kills off some bacteria and other microbes that we eat with food.
 In dogs, food can stay in the stomach for some time.
 The acid in the stomach (hydrochloric acid) usually has a pH (acidity level) of 2-2.5 in dogs.
-However, bone is a very hard substance and takes a long time to fully dissolve in acid.
+However, bone is a very hard substance that takes a long time to dissolve in acid.
 If your pup chews the bone up into very small pieces, it may be able to be dissolved in the stomach.
 But larger pieces will not break down quickly enough.

 This could mean one of two things.
 Either the bone will be too big to leave the stomach into the small intestine, or it will leave the stomach and get stuck in the intestines, causing a blockage.
-Bone stuck in the stomach does not necessarily cause immediate issues, but it can cause food and fluid to back up and your dog may vomit.
+Bone stuck in the stomach does not necessarily cause immediate issues, but it can cause food and fluid to back up, and your dog may vomit.
 The bone can also cause erosions and cuts on the inside of the stomach while it bounces around in there.

 Are Bones Good For Dog Teeth?

-Some people believe bones can help keep your dog’s teeth clean when they chew on them, but there are other options available for your pet’s dental hygiene including non-bone dental chews and tooth-brushing (depending on how well behaved Fido is!).
+Some people believe bones can help keep your dog’s teeth clean when they chew on them, but there are other options available for your pet’s dental hygiene, including non-bone dental chews and tooth-brushing (depending on how well-behaved Fido is!).
 Many of these options are much safer, too.

-What Can I Give My Dog Instead of Steak Bones?
+What Can I Give My Dog Instead Of Steak Bones?

 While dogs’ ancestors ate bones as part of their diets, today’s pets do not need to eat bones to survive, as the diets we provide them should contain all the nutrients they require.
-To satisfy a pet’s desire to chew there are several safe alternatives: kevlar chew toys, and healthy dental chew sticks to name a few.
+To satisfy a pet’s desire to chew, there are several safe alternatives: kevlar chew toys and healthy dental chew sticks, to name a few.